What Does it Take to Be a Surveying Technician?

 - Survey Instrument Person

-In the United States, there were 60,200 jobs for Surveying Technician in 2016.
+There were about 60,200 jobs for Surveying Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 6,400 new jobs for Surveying Technician by 2026.
-There will be an estimated 7,200 positions for Surveying Technician per year.
+The BLS estimates 7,200 yearly job openings in this field.

 The states with the most job growth for Surveying Technician are North Dakota, Utah, and Texas.
 Watch out if you plan on working in Alaska, Maine, or Washington.
 These states have the worst job growth for this type of profession.